hardwario/docs/tower/hardware-interfaces/uart-interface.md

 :::tip

 You can see a short format of the UART setup configuration.
-For example, 8 Data Bits, No Parity and 1 Stop Bit can be represented as **8N1**
+For example, 8 Data Bits, No Parity and 1 Stop Bit can be represented as **8N1**.

 :::

 :::note

-At the start of each packet, there is always one **Start Bit**
+At the start of each packet, there is always one **Start Bit**.

 :::